fiinroad/.github/profile/README.md

 - Accessible – Built in Flutter, our app works seamlessly across platforms, providing the same intuitive experience for everyone.

 ## Main App Repository
-Check out [our main app repository](https://github.com/fiinroad/app) for more details and technical documentation.
+In case you're one of our contributors, check out [our main app repository](https://github.com/fiinroad/app) for more details and technical documentation.

 ### Get Involved
 We're always looking to improve and expand our tools.
-Whether you're a developer, a finance enthusiast, or just curious about financial planning, we welcome your feedback and [contributions](https://github.com/fiinroad/app/issues/new/choose).
+Whether you're a developer, a finance enthusiast, or just curious about financial planning, we welcome your feedback and [contributions](https://github.com/fiinroad/app/issues/new/choose) if applicable.